 More often than not, in the midst of a leadership development program design discussion with a client, they’ll say something about 70-20-10.
 “We’d like you to keep in mind the 70-20-10 model of development,” they say.
 “Have you heard of that?”

-By this point, our faculty members are well-versed in gently pointing out that, yes, we have heard of it, because the research for that model was developed here, at CCL, in the very building in which my colleagues and I sit in today.
+By this point, our faculty members are well-versed in gently pointing out that, yes, we have heard of it, because the research for that model was developed right here at CCL.

 The theory behind it is as follows: 70% of learning should come from challenging on-the-job assignments; 20% of learning should be gleaned from watching and working with others; and a modest 10% represents formal, in-classroom- or virtually-based learning.
 Instructional designers often loosely translate that to: “more interaction, less lecture; more pre-and-post-session work and more longitudinal programs in order to ensure learning transfer, fewer day-long seminars filled with soon-to-be-forgotten theoretical concepts.”

 Up until a few months ago, I was one of those development professionals.
 Then, I had the opportunity to meet with Cindy McCauley, Senior Research Fellow at CCL.
-Cindy is our leading researcher in the area of experience-driven development, which stems from the work of Bob Eichinger and Mike Lombardo, the famed 70-20-10 creators.
+Cindy is our leading researcher in the area of putting experience at the center of talent development, which stems from the work of Bob Eichinger and Mike Lombardo, the famed 70-20-10 creators.
 I needed some slides on Cindy’s work and while reviewing what she had sent me, I noticed one particular pie chart: “70-20-10” it said at the top of the page, but below, the chart had 5 different areas: “challenging assignments” took up just under 50% of the circle, with roughly 40% split between “other people” and “hardships.”
 A final 10% was split between “formal coursework” and “personal life.”
 I was confused.

 Cindy explained: the originators of the model dropped hardships and personal life events because organizations had little control over them.
 Coursework could be replicated, mentors could be assigned, but who could guarantee hardships?
 Or more importantly, who would want to?
 After dropping those 2 pesky categories and doing some simple recalculations, the model shook out at the now-trusty 70-20-10 breakdown.